 (b) on a later day specified in the notice.

+[Section 26 amended: No. 3 of 2023 s.
+17.]

+26A.
+Condition of non-practising registration

+It is a condition of non-practising registration that a person holding the registration must not teach at an educational institution.

+[Section 26A inserted: No. 3 of 2023 s.
+18.]

 27. Cancellation of registration by Board

-(1) The Board is to cancel the registration of a teacher as soon as possible after the Board becomes aware that the teacher is not entitled to be registered.
+(1) The Board must cancel the registration of a teacher as soon as possible after the Board becomes aware that the teacher is not entitled to be registered.

 (2) A teacher is not entitled to be registered if —

-(a) the teacher has been convicted or found guilty of a sexual offence involving a child; or
+(a) the teacher has been convicted or found guilty of an actionable offence; or

 (b) a negative notice or an interim negative notice has been issued to the teacher under the Working with Children (Screening) Act 2004; or

-(c) the teacher has failed to give to the Board the teacher’s written consent for the Board to obtain a criminal record check in accordance with a notice under section 43; or
+(c) the teacher has failed to give to the Board the teacher’s written consent for the Board to obtain a criminal history check in accordance with a notice under section 43; or

 (d) a qualification that enabled the teacher to gain registration has been withdrawn or cancelled by the body that conferred the qualification; or